Kevin Gausman: 2018 season

-Before the 2018 season, Gausman changed from his old number of 39 to 34, in honor of the late former Toronto Blue Jays and Philadelphia Phillies pitcher Roy Halladay.
+Before the 2018 season, Gausman changed from his old number of 39 to 34, in honor of the late former Toronto Blue Jays and Philadelphia Phillies pitcher, and fellow Coloradan Roy Halladay.
 On April 23, in a start against the Cleveland Indians, Gausman threw the 90th immaculate inning in MLB history, striking out three batters in one inning on just nine pitches.
+He was the third Orioles pitcher to throw an immaculate inning and the first since B.J.
+Ryan in 1999, who also accomplished the feat against the Cleveland Indians.

-Atlanta Braves
+Atlanta Braves (2018–2019)

 On July 31, 2018, Gausman along with Darren O'Day, was traded to the Atlanta Braves in exchange for minor leaguers Brett Cumberland, Jean Carlos Encarnacion, Evan Phillips, Bruce Zimmermann, and international signing money.

 During spring training in 2019, Gausman dealt with a sore shoulder.
 He began the season rehabilitating in the minor leagues, and made his season debut on April 5.

 On May 3, 2019, Gausman was ejected from a game against the Miami Marlins by umpire Jeff Nelson for throwing behind José Ureña.
 He and Ureña had last faced each other on August 15, 2018, when Ureña hit the Braves' Ronald Acuña with a pitch.
 Major League Baseball fined and suspended Gausman for five games.
 Gausman initially appealed the suspension.
 On May 12, Gausman dropped his appeal.
-In 16 starts, he was 3–7 with a career-high 6.19 ERA. and struck out 85 batters in 80 innings.
+In 16 starts, he was 3–7 with a career-high 6.19 ERA and struck out 85 batters in 80 innings.

+In August, Gausman was designated for assignment by the Braves following a stretch in which he allowed 47 hits and 29 earned runs over 26 innings.

-Cincinnati Reds
+Cincinnati Reds (2019)

 On August 5, 2019, the Cincinnati Reds claimed Gausman off waivers from the Braves.
 With the Reds, Gausman became a reliever.
-In a relief appearance against the St. Louis Cardinals on August 18, Gausman struck out all six batters he faced, including tossing his second career immaculate inning.
+Gausman struck out all six St. Louis Cardinals batters he faced on August 18, including tossing his second career immaculate inning.

-In 2019 with Cincinnati he was 0–2 with a 4.03 ERA in 15 games (one start) in which he threw 22 1/3 innings, walked five batters, and struck out 29 batters.
-Gausman was non-tendered on December 2, 2019, and became a free agent.
+With Cincinnati in 2019, Gausman was 0–2 with a 4.03 ERA in 15 games (one start) in which he threw 22 1/3 innings, walked five batters, and struck out 29 batters.
+Cincinnati non-tendered him on December 2, and became a free agent.

-San Francisco Giants
+San Francisco Giants (2020–2021)

 2020 season

-On December 10, 2019, Gausman signed a one-year $9 million contract with the San Francisco Giants.
+On December 10, 2019, Gausman signed a one-year, $9 million contract with the San Francisco Giants.

 During the shortened 2020 season, Gausman had a major bounce-back season, in which he was 3–3 with a 3.62 ERA and 15 walks and 79 strikeouts in 59 2/3 innings in 12 games (10 starts), and a career-low 1.106 WHIP along with a career-high 11.9 K/9.
 On November 11, 2020, Gausman accepted a qualifying $18.9 million offer from the Giants.